sussybaka751/Battle-of-Sommes/README.md

 - [ ] Wisp server selection (xor)
 - [ ] Add illustrations already in css to js for apps and games. themes already added
 - [ ] Don't show any toast notifs until logging in, bootloader shoudl be free of notifs (change to aysnc functions n delay)
-- [ x ] fix key capturing apps not stopping capturing when switching apps
+- [x] fix key capturing apps not stopping capturing when switching apps
-- [ x ] add anti-monitering section to cloaking
+- [x] add anti-monitering section to cloaking
 - [ ] add option to upload custom image to tab blackout for monitering extensions

 *Completed tasks remain visible for ~24 hours before being manully cleared.*